Skip to content

 MySQL {installation directory}/mysql/ Most of the data generated during UI operations, including but not limited to:

-2. User information, function APIs, cron jobs
+2. User information, Func APIs, Cron Jobs

 Redis {installation directory}/redis/ Mainly used for caching and queues, including but not limited to: